nyc-crh/site/content/gallery/baseball.md

 author: Sheldon “Shelly” Koy
 citation: >
  "Baseball" by Sheldon “Shelly” Koy, n.d, in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/baseball.
-imageFeatured: baseball.jpg
+featured: baseball.jpg
-imageFeaturedAlt: A young man pitches a ball to a boy sitting in a wheelchair and holding a bat.
+featuredAlt: A young man pitches a ball to a boy sitting in a wheelchair and holding a bat.
 Other children and young adults look ready to react.
 embed:
 embedTitle:
 text: